 To create a new route on Strava, first, make sure you are a Strava member, it’s free to join if you’re not already, once you are logged in click here to build your own route based on Strava’s heatmaps feature (on the desktop site).

 5. TrailLink App/Website (Rails To Trails Conservancy)

 The TrailLink App and website was created by the Rails-to-Trails Conservancy which is a nonprofit organization dedicated to creating a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.

 What is a Rail-Trail?

 Rail-trails are ideal for many types of activities–depending on the rules established by the local community–including running, walking, bicycling, wheelchair use, inline skating, cross-country skiing, and horseback riding.
 So if you like this kind of hiking or running then definitely take a look at TrailLink.

-You get other extra features for upgrading to TrailLink Unlimited too, including being able to download high-resolution maps of the trail you choose to run or hike, sync your favorite trails, find nearby restrooms, etc.
+You get additional options for upgrading to TrailLink Unlimited too, including being able to download high-resolution maps of the trail you choose to run or hike, sync your favorite trails, find nearby restrooms, etc.